Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 * What other smart pointers does rust provide?
 * Why is it required that smart pointers in rust cannot be `NULL`?
 * Why do you think `Box<T>` is the most common smart pointer in rust?

+## Part 5
+Here, we will delve into collections and iterators in rust.

+### Part 5.1 collections.
+Rust's standard library comes with a handful of container data-structures, or *collections* built in.

+#### Question 1
+I'm actually not sure what to do here...
+It feels weird to ask about how to use data structures when it's not that different from anywhere else.
+For now I'll just drop the [documentation to the rust containers here](https://doc.rust-lang.org/std/collections/index.html).

+### Part 5.2 iterators.
+Every container in rust comes with iterators.